3 Key Financial Reports to Understand as Your Business Grows

 Finannceact1

-The next step in the cash flow analysis is to look at the cash flow projection:
+The next step is to build a cash flow projection:

 Finance1

 You can create a table like this in Excel or Google Sheets.
-Put all of your columns together and extend it all the way to the end of the year.
-You start with your beginning cash, what the balance is today.
-Then you have all your cash inflows which means any money coming into the company—money you’re collecting on invoices, refunds from vendors, etc. Next comes your cash outflows which is simply any money going out of the company—loan payments, distributions, taxes, etc. Finally, you’ll want to set up the formula which is pretty straightforward—beginning cash plus inflow minus outflows equals ending cash.
-You can carry that formula through the end of the table.
+Put all columns together and extend the table to the end of the year.
+Start with beginning cash, the balance today.
+List cash inflows, any money coming into the company, such as amounts collected on invoices, refunds from vendors, and other receipts.
+Then list cash outflows, any money going out, including loan payments, distributions, and taxes.
+Finally, use a simple formula: beginning cash plus inflows minus outflows equals ending cash.
+Carry that formula through the rest of the table.

 To Summarize...